 Failing grades are assigned when a student has not fulfilled the requirements for a course (e.g. missing work, excessive absences, missed exams) and has neglected to withdraw from the course or request an Incomplete.
 Since the instructor determines grading policies, students should make sure they understand the requirements for each of their classes.
-A grade of "F" in a core studio, regardless of GPA, indicates that the student has failed to make satisfactory academic progress.
+A grade of "F" indicates that the student has failed to make satisfactory academic progress.
 Generally, the student cannot advance to the next level of course work until he or she has successfully completed the course.
 Due to the cycle of core classes taught in the different areas, it is possible that a student may have to wait a semester before the necessary class is offered again.